rstudio-education/glossRy/README.md

 <h2 id="P">P</h2>

-**Package**: a collection of code, data, and documentation that can be distributed and re-used.
+**Package**: A collection of code, data, and documentation that can be distributed and re-used.

 **Package manager**: A program that does its best to keep track of the bits and